Royal National College for the Blind: Financial crisis

-The Royal National College for the Blind maintains without extra funding it will be unsustainable.
+The Royal National College for the Blind says that without extra funding it will be unsustainable.
 Lucy Proctor of the college's charitable trust, maintains this is due to tightening of special-needs budgets.
 Spending is £2.7m higher than income and the income of the college is smaller in cash terms than six years ago.
 The college needs local authorities to pay for residential places, sometimes costing over £50,000 annually.
 Proctor said, "It is difficult for the local authorities, because there isn't enough money in the system.
 They've been subject to cuts in every area.
 We're a national provision, but we're being funded locally.
-This means legal wrangles about getting councils to support places - and there are students who should already have started this term who are still at home arguing about funding.
+This means legal wrangles about getting councils to support places – and there are students who should already have started this term who are still at home arguing about funding.
 [This was in October 2019.]
-Increasing student numbers is critical - and if student numbers don't go up we won't be financially sustainable."
+Increasing student numbers is critical – and if student numbers don't go up we won't be financially sustainable."
 Proctor stated further every year some young people get places at the Royal National College but fail to follow through with them, frequently due to insufficient funding and since their families are, "tired of fighting and can't face another battle".